Jaggregate version 3.2.1

 };

-private static UnaryFunction<String, Object> mapLengthsInto(
+private static UnaryFunctor<String, Void> mapLengthsInto(

 final Dictionary<String, Integer> lengthMap ) {

-return new UnaryFunction<String, Object>() {
+return new UnaryFunctor<String, Void>() {

-public Object evaluate( String target ) {
+public Void evaluate( String target ) {

 lengthMap.putAt( target, target.length() );